poldham/opsrdev/README.md

 tmp1
 ```

-ops\_iterate uses lapply and a timer to fetch the data for each URL using GET (see ops\_get). ops\_iterate is a generic function that will work with a range of services (such as retrieving claims or descriptions based on patent numbers)
+ops\_iterate uses lapply and a timer to fetch the data for each URL using GET (see ops\_get). ops\_iterate is a generic function that will work with a range of services (such as retrieving claims or descriptions based on patent numbers).

 ### Step 4 Transform into a data.frame

 We normally want to view patent bibliographic information in a data frame (or in future the simplified tibble).
-Parsing the JSON data is the job of ops\_biblio()
+Parsing the JSON data is the job of ops\_biblio().

 ``` r
 library(opsrdev)